danhans42/psx_pong/README.md

 To run this on a console you would need to transfer the EXE file over to the PSX somehow.
 You can do this old school with the cheat cart & comms routes (xplorer/AR&GS), ROM replacements for the aforementioned such as Unirom/n00brom/Caetla or even a unirom running via FreePSXBoot and a serial cable.

-To run pong using unirom and a serial cable type "nops /exe psxpong.exe /dev/ttyUSB0", changing the serial port as necessary for your setup.
+To run pong using unirom and a serial cable type "nops /exe psxpong.exe COM3", changing the serial port as necessary for your setup.
+If you are using nops on linux you will need to install mono.

 To run pong on an emulator use the load EXE function in your emulator.

-### Thanks & Links
+### Links

 This was written using the helloworld_and_flappycredits Pad/GPU example by Sicklebrick as a base :- https://github.com/JonathanDotCel/helloworld_and_flappycredits